Cricket field: Field size

 The ICC Standard Playing Conditions define the minimum and maximum size of the playing surface for international matches.
 Law 19.1.3 of ICC Men's Test Match Playing Conditions as well as ICC Men's One Day International Playing Conditions states: 19.1.3 The aim shall be to maximise the size of the playing area at each venue.
 With respect to the size of the boundaries, no boundary shall be longer than 90 yd, and no boundary should be shorter than 65 yd from the centre of the pitch to be used.The equivalent ICC playing conditions (Law 19.1.3) for international women's cricket require the boundary to be between 60 and 70 yd from the centre of the pitch to be used.

 In addition, the conditions require a minimum three-yard gap between the "rope" and the surrounding fencing or advertising boards.
 This allows players to dive without risk of injury.

-The conditions contain a grandfather clause, which exempts stadiums built before October 2007.
+The conditions contain a heritage clause, which exempts stadiums built before October 2007.
 However, most stadiums which regularly host international games easily meet the minimum dimensions.

-A typical Test match stadium would be larger than these defined minimums, with over 20000 sqyd of grass (having a straight boundary of about 80m).
+A typical Test match stadium would be larger than these defined minimums, with over 20000 sqyd of grass (having a straight boundary of about 80 m).
 In contrast an association football field needs only about 9,000 sqyd of grass, and an Olympic stadium would contain 8350 sqyd of grass within its 400m running track, making it difficult to play international cricket in stadiums not built for the purpose.
 Nevertheless, Stadium Australia which hosted the Sydney Olympics in 2000 had its running track turfed over with 30,000 seats removed to make it possible to play cricket there, at a cost of A$80 million.
 This is one of the reasons cricket games generally cannot be hosted outside the traditional cricket-playing countries, and a few non-Test nations like Canada, the UAE and Kenya that have built Test standard stadiums.